Earnings on deck as Europe eyed

 "But if all of a sudden in the middle of next week, some catastrophe happens in Europe, the focus is immediately going to be headline driven and goes back to Europe."

-Other companies expected to post quarterly results next week include PepsiCo Inc (PEP.N), tech giant Google Inc (GOOG.O), JPMorgan Chase & Co (JPM.N) and toy maker Mattel Inc (MAT.O).
+Other companies expected to post quarterly results this week include PepsiCo Inc (PEP.N), tech giant Google Inc (GOOG.O), JPMorgan Chase & Co (JPM.N) and toy maker Mattel Inc (MAT.O).

 KEEPING THE BAR LOW